Policies and Procedures

 Announcements of general interest to the student body of the University by registered student organizations, academic units, or University departments are the only type of material(s) permitted.
 Publicity materials for campus events should not be posted or distributed until an Event Reservation Form has been completed and approved.

-All announcements shall indicate the name of the group sponsoring the event and receive an approval stamp from the Office of Center for Student Involvement .
+All announcements shall indicate the name of the group sponsoring the event and receive an approval stamp from the Office of Student Life.
 The stamp will have a date of expiration fourteen (14) days from when it is posted.
 The sponsoring group is responsible for removing the publicity material immediately after the advertised event is over.

 Publicity material(s) shall be posted only on bulletin boards or other approved areas designated in this policy.
 Under no circumstances shall any publicity material be placed, written, or painted upon any surface (interior or exterior) including, but not limited to trees or shrubs, cars, poles, signs, doors, windows, walls, sidewalks or other campus structures.